system76/docs/_articles/thelio-power-button.md

 4. If the power button lights up, the power supply is providing power to the machine.
 It is recommended to check the display connections next.
   - 4a.
 If the display connections are not at fault, investigate internal components using steps outlined in this article: https://support.system76.com/articles/hardware-failure/
 5. If the power button does not light up, the computer may need a new power button or power supply.
 To troubleshoot the power button on a Thelio desktop, visit this [link](https://tech-docs.system76.com/models/thelio-massive-b1.2/repairs.html#troubleshooting-the-power-button).
-6. Does the computer turn on when using the power switch on the Thelio Io board instead of the button?
+6. Does the computer turn on when using the power switch on the Thelio IO board instead of the button?
+The backup power button is located on the IO board near the power button on the internal part of the case.
+Instructions to remove the top case and access this button can be found here:

-## Troubleshooting using the Thelio Io board

-To locate the Thelio Io board power button use these links:

 - [Thelio Mira](https://tech-docs.system76.com/models/thelio-mira-r1.0/repairs.html#replacing-the-thelio-io-board)
 - [Thelio Mega](https://tech-docs.system76.com/models/thelio-mega-r1.0/repairs.html#replacing-the-thelio-io-boards)